-For the top four samples, Q and fading corrected F ages range between $160 \pm 7$ ka (RIN4 F) and $180 \pm 11$ ka (RIN3 Q) and are, thereby, statistically consistent with each other at 1 $\sigma$ .
-For the two samples (RIN5, RIN6) below, a discrepancy between
+For the top four samples, Q and fading-corrected F ages range between $160\pm7\,\mathrm{ka}$ (RIN4 F) and $180\pm11\,\mathrm{ka}$ (RIN3 Q) and are thereby statistically consistent with each other at 1σ .
+For the two samples (RIN5, RIN6) below, a discrepancy between fQ and PM ages (22% to 44%) is observed.
+In addition, fQ ages of these two samples are up to almost 50% lower than those of the overlying samples RIN1 to RIN4.
+This leads to an age offset of ca. 50 ka between Q and fQ that is not accountable from a chrono-stratigraphic perspective.
+The observed age offset equals 20% to 50% difference and is likely to be emphasised through the actual age calculation, which in turn relies on derived D_e and DR{total} values.
+The latter are all based on the assumptions that (1) the long-term average estimates of the water content are accurate and

-350 fQ and PM ages (22 % to 44 %) is observed.
-Also, fQ ages of these two samples are up to almost 50 % lower than those of the overlying samples RIN1 to RIN4.
-This leads to an age offset of ca. 50 ka between Q and fQ that is unaccountable from a chrono-stratigraphic perspective.
-The observed age offset equals 20 % to 50 % difference and is likely to be emphasised through the actual age calculation which in terms relies onto derived De and DRtotal values.
-The latter are all based on the assumptions that firstly, (1) the long-term average estimates of the water content are accurate, and that secondly, (2) used alpha efficiency values are appropriate in this context.
+(2) used alpha efficiency values are appropriate in this context.